 How does the town of Philadelphia rise from a silent attack of yellow fever?
 How did the people who stayed survive?
 Was there a cure?
 An American Plague had historical facts, portraits of people, and newspaper clippings.
 Children interested in history, medicine, and suspense will enjoy this book.

 Author: Jim Murphy

 Available: Audiobook | Paperback | Hardcover | Kindle | Audio CD

-We have Caine and Diana over on this secluded island.
+Plague follows Caine and Diana over on this secluded island.
 In the previous book of the series, We lost Mother Mary and most of the children when she committed suicide and led them off a cliff.
 Also, we got some interesting tidbits about the darkness and how there’s something more going on there.
-There is a plague (Yellow Fever) going around, and two things are happening.
+A plague (Yellow Fever) and two things are happening.

 Some people are coughing so hard that they are snapping their necks and coughing their lungs out.
 Other people are getting infected by greenies, which grow more bugs inside the body.
 We stayed more with our main cast this time instead of branching off and telling the story from many different perspectives.
 A lot is going on, and sometimes having little moments from other characters helps build the world overall.

 Average Rating: 4.7/5